twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## What’s New?

+**Mar 27, 2025**
+- Require at least 5 positive factor users and 5 negative factor users rate a note as Helpful before the note can receive Helpful status.

 **Mar 18, 2025**
 - Update supervised confidence modeling to include features derived from ratings and scoring outcomes for peer notes located on the same post, as well as rating burstiness features.